Page 2

 Canvas Covers

-Found a good local upholsterer, who has the correct 'olive drab'military colour canvas.
-He made my mast light cover and air conditioner cover at the right price.
-I do recommend A L S Upholstery at 436 The Boulevarde, Kirrawee NSW 2232, Australia.
+Found a good local upholsterer, who has the correct 'olive drab'military colour canvas at A L S Upholstery at 436 The Boulevarde, Kirrawee NSW 2232, Australia.

 Crane for spare wheel